We make the difference

 Can identify red street lights and cross the road;

-With NFC function, scan the QR code to automatically obtain the package.
+With the NFC function, scan the QR code to automatically obtain the package.

 inquiry now